Boukabouya/Web-Scraping-in-Golang/README.md

 we will using  [ScrapeMe](https://scrapeme.live/shop/) website as an target for learn how to scrape a website in Go

+Colly: A fast and flexible web scraping framework for Go

+The program scrapes product information from a single page of a website.
+ It uses the Colly library to make requests, handle responses, and extract data from HTML elements.
+  The scraped data is then saved to a CSV file named products, csv in the project directory.

 ### Part 02 Advanced Techniques in Web Scraping with Golang

+The program scrapes product information from multiple pages of a website.
+It uses pagination links to navigate through the pages and extract the data.
+The scraped data is then saved to a CSV file named products_by_pages,csv in the project directory parallel.